samuelkerstell/portfolio-project-1/README.md

 The live link can be found here - [Sam's Music Blog](https://samuelkerstell.github.io/portfolio-project-1/index.html)

 # Credits
+## Code Used
+ * The CSS on the footer was taken from the [Love Running Project](https://github.com/samuelkerstell/love-running)

 ## Content
-* The CSS styling from the footer was taken from the [Love Running Project](https://github.com/samuelkerstell/love-running)
 * Instructions on how stick the footer to the bottom of the page was taken form this [page](https://dev.to/nehalahmadkhan/how-to-make-footer-stick-to-bottom-of-web-page-3i14)
-* Instructions on how to style audio element was taken from this [blog page](https://blog.shahednasser.com/how-to-style-an-audio-element/)
+* Instructions on how to style audio elements was taken from this [blog page](https://blog.shahednasser.com/how-to-style-an-audio-element/)
 * Instructions on how to center an audio element was take from this [page](https://stackoverflow.com/questions/16823868/center-html-5-audio-players-for-all-browsers)
 ## Media
 * The landing page image was taken from [Pexels](https://www.pexels.com/photo/grayscale-photography-of-person-using-dj-controller-860707/)